Kaberamaido

-Kaberamaido is a town in Eastern Uganda.
-It is the main municipal, administrative and commercial center of Kaberamaido District and is the location of the headquarters for the district.
+Kaberamaido is a town in Eastern Uganda, serving as the main municipal, administrative and commercial center of Kaberamaido District.
+It is also home to the district headquarters.

 Location

 Kaberamaido is located approximately 163 km by road, northwest of Mbale, the largest city in Eastern Uganda.
 This location lies approximately 64 km, by road, west of Soroti, the largest town in the sub-region.
 The coordinates of the town are: Latitude: 1.766667 (1° 46' 00.0"N); Longitude: 33.152221 (33° 09' 08.0"E).

 Population

 In 2002, the national population census estimated the town's population at about 2,350.
 In 2010, the Uganda Bureau of Statistics (UBOS), estimated the population of the town at about 3,200.
 In 2011, UBOS estimated the mid-year population of Kaberamaido at 3,400.

 Points of interest

 The following points of interest lie within the town limits or near the edges of town: